LevelSetSolutions/active_merchant/README.md

 **NOTE: This fork exists solely because we needed our pending PRs for fixing the Element gateway to be merged in to the main ActiveMerchant repo.
-If those PRs get merged at some point, we can safely update our dependent projects, and delete this repo.**
+If those PRs get merged at some point, we can safely update our dependent projects, and delete this repo.
+The PRs are here: https://github.com/activemerchant/active_merchant/pull/2450 and https://github.com/activemerchant/active_merchant/pull/2453**

 # Active Merchant
 [![Build Status](https://travis-ci.org/activemerchant/active_merchant.png?branch=master)](https://travis-ci.org/activemerchant/active_merchant)